-The applicability of s.
+The Applicability of s.
 15(2) of the Charter

 This point can be conveniently addressed at the outset.
-As I understand it, the protection of the "saving provision" of s.
+As I understand it, Adams J. suggested that the implementation of the special education programs required the protection of the "saving provision" of s.
 15(2) of the Charter and of s.
 14(1) of the Human Rights Code, and, as such, were exempted from Charter compliance.
 This argument was advanced by the respondent in the appeal.